JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ### Our Library Functions

-Let's take a look on the `kotlin.root.example` field, it mimics the package structure of our Kotlin code with a `kotlin.root.` prefix.
+Let's take a look an the `kotlin.root.example` field, it mimics the package structure of our Kotlin code with a `kotlin.root.` prefix.

 There is a `kotlin.root.example.Clazz` field that